 Section 3 addresses employee misconduct specifically.
-The current law is based on a 1941 Wisconsin Supreme Court decision (see footnote 11) that stated a definition of misconduct.
 The bill revises the definition of misconduct by changing the high standard for an employer to prove, "willful or wanton" disregard, to a lower standard, "conscious" disregard.
-The effect of the change is to somewhat reduce the burden of proof on an employer when attempting to prove employee misconduct was the reason for the employment separation.
+The effect of this change is to reduce the burden of proof on an employer when attempting to prove employee misconduct was the reason for the employment separation.
 A finding of employee misconduct disqualifies an employee from receiving benefits.
 However, the employer must still show that the employee had a level of awareness that their conduct disregarded the employer's interests or disregarded reasonable standards of behavior that the employer should expect from the employee.
-The bill also strikes "evil design" in the second form of behavior that can be classified as misconduct that may be a historic relic.
-Research is unclear as to how an employer could prove an employee had an "evil design" as it is unclear what elements might constitute that term.
+The bill also removes "evil design" in the second form of behavior that can be classified as misconduct.
+Research is unclear as to how an employer could prove an employee had an "evil design" and what might constitute that term.

-This section also expands the definition of misconduct to include actions that can jeopardize a business' ability to remain open, chronic employee behavior such as absenteeism or tardiness, and violations of employer rules, with certain rights granted to an employee who is unaware of or could not comply with such rule.
+Section 3 also expands the definition of misconduct to include actions that can jeopardize a business' ability to remain open, chronic employee behavior such as absenteeism or tardiness, and violations of employer rules, with certain rights granted to an employee who is unaware of or could not comply with such rule.
 Misconduct that could jeopardize an employer's ability to remain open is defined as a willful and deliberate violation of a state standard or regulation that could cause the employer to be sanctioned or have its license or certification suspended by the state.
-The "willful and deliberate" standard is a higher standard for an employer to prove than the "conscious" disregard standard described in the previous paragraph.
-The bill requires that for chronic absenteeism or tardiness to be considered misconduct that the employee must deliberately violate a known policy of the employer or have one or more unapproved absences following a written reprimand or warning relating to more than one unapproved absence.
-The bill provides that a violation of an employer's rules is misconduct unless the employee shows that the employee could not know and could not reasonably know of the rule's requirements, the rule is not lawful or reasonably related to the job environment and performance, or the rule is not fairly or consistently enforced.
-This change means that a violation of an employer's rules, whether in written form or orally provided, can be the basis for finding misconduct, but the employee is given an opportunity to provide evidence as to why the rule was not followed.
+The "willful and deliberate" standard is a higher standard for an employer to prove than the "conscious" disregard standard.
+The bill requires that for chronic absenteeism or tardiness to be considered misconduct the employee must deliberately violate a known policy of the employer or have one or more unapproved absences following a written reprimand or warning relating to more than one unapproved absence.
+The bill provides that a violation of an employer's rules is misconduct, unless:

+- the employee shows that the employee could not know and could not reasonably know of the rule's requirements, - the rule is not lawful or reasonably related to the job environment and performance, or - the rule is not fairly or consistently enforced.

+This change means that a violation of an employer's rules, whether in written form or orally provided, can be the basis for finding misconduct.
+However, the employee will be given an opportunity to provide evidence as to why the rule was not followed.

 Section 6 also deals with employee behavior and what may disqualify an employee from an award of benefits.
 Currently, if an employee voluntarily leaves work without "good cause," the employee is disqualified from an award of benefits.
 The bill revises the term "good cause" to require that "good cause" attributable to the employer must be something that would compel a reasonable employee to cease his or her work.
-The bill further expands disqualification from an award of benefits to include being fired for any crime committed in connection with work for which the employee was convicted or entered a plea of guilty or nolo contendere.
-Current law requires the crime to be punishable by imprisonment.
-The bill also adds that disqualification may occur for a crime that affects an employee's ability to perform his or her work.
-The bill also provides for disqualification from benefits if the employee is in prison.
+The bill further expands disqualification from an award of benefits to include:

+- being fired for any crime committed in connection with work for which the employee was convicted or entered a plea of guilty or nolo contendere (current law requires the crime to be punishable by imprisonment), - committing a crime that affects an employee's ability to perform his or her work, - being imprisoned.

 In addition, the bill provides that an employee is disqualified from benefits in an amount based on a formula if the employee has received severance pay from an employer.